adam-dalbello/Data-Visualisation-Designs/README.md

 <br>

 ## Instance 2
-Proto_A persistently outperforming proto_B has been statistically significant at the 95% confidence level for the majority of the test.
-(Overlapping confidence intervals represent p values > 0.05.
-Non overlapping intervals represent p values <= 0.05.)
+Proto_A outperformance of proto_B has been statistically significant at 95% confidence for the majority of the test.
+(Overlapping confidence intervals represent statistical significance.
+Non overlapping intervals represent non statistically significant difference.)
 Narrowing confidence intervals and a persistent difference represent a high probability that proto_A maximizes session length.

 ```r
 data %>%